carpentries-incubator/hermes_stat_inf_data_vis/episodes/introduction.md

 - Introduce the use cases of data visualization for the humanities
 - Introduce the concept of statistical inference to humanities researchers
-- Teach humanities researchers to visualize data with the purpose of inferring information from it
+- Teach humanities researchers to visualize data with python to infer information from it
 - Teach humanities researchers to use data visualization and statistical inference for data storytelling

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction

-This is a lesson created via The Carpentries Workbench.
-It is written in [Pandoc-flavored Markdown](https://pandoc.org/MANUAL.txt) for static files and [R Markdown][r-markdown] for dynamic files that can render code into output.
-Please refer to the [Introduction to The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/) for full documentation.

 What you need to know is that there are three sections required for a valid Carpentries lesson: